The Pana'ewa Rainforest Zoo and Gardens is located in Hilo, Hawaii and is open every day except Christmas and New Year's from 9 a.m. to 4 p.m.

 Blue and Gold Macaw and the Catalina Macaw are some of the larger Macaws with an adult length of 34" - 36" and a wing span of 41"- 45".
 The Blue and Gold Macaw are beautiful and brilliant with shades of blue on their heads, backs, and long tails and contrasting yellow breasts and necks.
 The Catalina Macaw is colored differently as a result of interbreeding with a Scarlet Macaw.

-Zoey and Rowdy are Hyacinth Macaws.
+Rowdy is a Hyacinth Macaw.
 This breed is the largest of all parrots at 3.3 ft and the largest of the flying parrots.
 They come from Central and Eastern South America.
 Their lifespan is estimated at 50 years.
 Their survival status is Endangered.
-Zoey was born June 2003 in Kona, Hawaii.
-Rowdy arrived at our zoo in September 2013 to be a companion for Zoey.
+Rowdy arrived at our zoo in September 2013.
 These are very entertaining birds to watch.
-They like to dance and Zoey will wave to you.
+They like to dance.

 The Miniature Horse is 34" to 38" tall, about 1/4 the size of a full-sized horse.
 They like to eat grass, hay, grains, and treats of carrots and apples.
 They are used as pets and may be used to pull carts.
 They are descendants of "pit ponies" which were used to pull coal carts in mines.
 They tend to be eager, friendly, gentle and patient with the keiki.